 3. Adaptogen Herbs

 Ginger has long been apart of traditional healing in India and China.
 In fact, Confucius wrote that he never ate a meal without ginger.
 And it’s no wonder why, due to its many varied therapeutic properties.
 Well-known for its curative effects on digestion, nausea and soothing benefits during cold and flu season, these are just a few gifts ginger has to offer.
 (Krishan, 2011) And there are so many more!
 The following benefits are just some of the amazing ways ginger can strengthen and improve the body by incorporating it into your life regularly: reduces inflammation, improves migraine headaches, reduces symptoms of acid reflux, reduces flatulence and even supports a healthy sex drive!
-These are just a few ways ginger is rockin’ for the body.
+These are just a few ways ginger is rockin’ for the body and belongs on the list for 10 Immune Boosting Foods.
 Find out more here.

 8. Vitamin C Rich Foods